 The immediate effects of cocaine are increased energy, feelings of euphoria, and feelings of alertness.
 There are physical effects, too.
 Users will experience an increased heart rate, dilated pupils, and elevated blood pressure.

 Not everyone experiences euphoric effects, however.
-Some users may experience paranoia, agitation, and even psychosis.
+Some users may experience side effects like paranoia, agitation, and even psychosis.
 Psychosis is usually experienced in cases of higher doses.

 After the effect of cocaine wears off, users may experience a “crash.”
 This is characterized by fatigue and even depression.